paperless-ngx/paperless-ngx/docs/configuration.rst

     If not specified, ``pdfa`` is used.
 Remember that paperless also keeps the original input file as well as the archived version.

+PAPERLESS_OCR_IMAGE_DPI=<num>
+    Paperless will OCR any images you put into the system and convert them into PDF documents.
+This is useful if your scanner produces images.
+    In order to do so, paperless needs to know the DPI of the image.
+    Most images from scanners will have this information embedded and paperless will detect and use that information.
+In case this fails, it uses this value as a fallback.

+    Set this to the DPI your scanner produces images at.

+    Default is none, which causes paperless to fail if no DPI information is present in an image.

 PAPERLESS_CONSUMER_POLLING=<num>
     If paperless won't find documents added to your consume folder, it might not be able to automatically detect filesystem changes.
 In that case,